JPCMarques/JPCMarques_Old.github.io/study-wiki.md

 access to definitions.

 This project aims to achieve just that: provide complex information, while seamlessly integrating term definitions into the material itself.

+**Do note that these are in essence my study notes, and the materials in it *may* be wrong, or not entirely correct, as I add my own insight to the material, and combine information from different sources (class slides, books, etc).**